This article will cover the following:

 - Translations can only be manually added to the attributes page of the dashboard.
 It is not possible to add translations through data uploads.

-Restricting an attribute controls whether an attribute is available for managers to view in the heatmap or edit on the employee record.
+Restricting an attribute controls whether an attribute or a segment is available to view in the heatmap or edit on the employee record.
 For more details on how to use this feature see the article on restricting attributes.

 Used for importing employee data via the file upload method.
 Adding an alias to an attribute will allow the system to match attributes on Peakon and your data file, even when the names are not the same.
 It is possible to add multiple aliases by inputting a comma separated list.